10 Best Mini Trampolines & Rebounders in UK – With Buying Guide!

 Fit Bounce Pro II

 This rebounder by Fit Bounce Pro is the pinnacle of their product range.
 Unlike many other models of rebounders, this one does not utilize springs for providing bounce.
 Bungee elastics are used instead, a total of 30.
 These cords are much safer and the feeling when rebounding is a lot more direct.
 They are 8 mm thick and are one of the thickest on the market.
-The bounce is softer, meaning there’s less force on your joints and bones.
+The bounce is soft, meaning there’s less force on your joints and bones.
 It’s also quieter than other spring rebounders we’ve tested, as there are no springs that can squeak.
 The cords are elastic and soft so even if you miss the trampoline mat, it’s no big deal.

 The mat is quality made and won’t break soon.
 Unfortunately, due to the cords, the rebounding area is a tad smaller than with other rebounders – only 28 inches in diameter.